 Regarding the contents of the course, the student will be able to:

-¿ Understand the basic tools of calculus with several variables.
+- Understand the basic tools of integral calculus in one and two variables.

 We classify the competences in two groups: specific competences and generic competences or skills.